PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - The **Statement on Standards for Attestation Engagements No.16** is a set of standards developed specifically for certified public accountants to evaluate an organization's internal controls and how service companies report on these controls.
 - The **False Claims Act(FCA)** imposes liability on individuals and companies who defraud governmental programs.
 Any person who knowingly submits, or causes to submit, false claims to the government is liable for three times the government's damages + an inflation linked penalty.
 - The **Age Discrimination in Employment Act of 1967** prohibits employment discrimination against people 40 years or older.
+- A **Computerized Provider Order Entry(CPOE)** is a system that enables physicians to place orders(for drugs, lab tests, etc...) electronically, with the orders transmitted directly to the recipient.
+- **Contingent work** is a job without explicit or implicit contract for long-term employment.
+- A **Decision Suport System(DSS)** is a business information system used to improve decision making in a variety of industries.
+- **Duty of care** is the obligation to protect people against any unreasonable harm or risk.
+- The **Economic Espoinage Act(EEA) of 1996** emposes penalties up to $10 million and 15 years in prison for theft of trade secrets.
 -